 Since the UK left the EU on December 31 2020, there may be able additional costs relating to visas and insurance for students travelling to destinations in Europe.
-There has also been the introduction of the Turing Scheme, providing financial help to students studying at any of our partners for the academic year 2021/22.
-Funding options for 2022/23 and beyond are still to be confirmed and we will update these pages as soon as we have more information.
+There has also been the introduction of the Turing Scheme, providing financial help to students studying at any of our partners around the world.
+The UK Government has also announced that this funding will be in place until at least the academic year 2024/25.
+Find further details about Turing further down the page.
 Please contact us if you have any questions or concerns.

 How much will it cost to go on a student exchange?

 - You will need to do your own research into usual living costs etc. at your specific destination.

 - You do not pay tuition fees to your host institution while you are abroad, you will continue to pay them to ENU in the usual way either through your funding body or personally.

 - It is your responsibility to let your funding body know that you will be going on exchange.

 |Application Fee||n/a||$100 non-refundable application fee and $375 placement fee if placed||n/a|